ohbadiah/nickmcavoy-dotcom/content/posts/2013-11-06-fun-with-haskell-and-loan-repayment.markdown

 The composition of the payoff was  56.62623594541301 % principal, and 43.373764054586985 % interest.
 ```

 Lies!
 I was promised 17 years, not 25!
 Or so I remember; I could be wrong.
 In any case, our 25 extra payments over 25 years saved us 45 payments in the long run!
 The interest proportion of our payment went down 5%!
-Considering that adding a twelfth to our payments is unlikely to make a significance to our budget, this move easily seems worth making.
+Considering that adding a twelfth to our payments is unlikely to make a significant difference to our budget, this move easily seems worth making.

 What happens if we are even more aggressive in our extra payments?